yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

-<p>Being passionate about Indian philosophy I dedicate every free moment to read about Samkhya, Advaita Vedanta, Buddhism and other ancient systems of thought from Indian subcontinent.
+<p>Being fascinated by Indian philosophy I dedicate every free moment to read about Samkhya, Advaita Vedanta, Buddhism and other ancient systems of thought from Indian subcontinent.
 I find the cornerstone of my practice in wisdom of Yoga Sutras and Bhagavad Gita, seeing yoga as a search for wholeness pursued through discipline, humility and gratitude.</p>

 <p>Yoga for me means going back home to who you really are.
 Discovering beauty in being a tiny acorn with a potential to grow into a whole oak tree.
 Embracing all your weaknesses and imperfections and working from there.
 Embracing the world as it is and as it changes.
 Breathing, moving, smiling, loving, sharing, giving.</p>